 4. Once the acute pain is managed a maintenance program of sun-salutations is a great way to keep the spine healthy and robust.

-5. If your low back pain is chronic or persistent there is often a psychological component to the pain.
-This does not mean that the pain “is all in your head” but we have to find movements that make you feel stronger and more robust (post on explain pain).
+5. As pain persists pyshcological and social factors may be contributing more to your pain than tissue or biological components.
+This does not mean that the pain “is all in your head” but it does mean we need to address and find solutions for all your pain contributors.
+Please refer to to my pain for more details.
 If you feel empowered and confident, you will get better faster!

 Thanks for reading.
 Yours in health, Dave